-We select two AR cases that resulted in extreme precipitation and flooding, causing significant socioeconomic damages.
-Both events were very intense in terms of IVT and IWV, and are well detected by different methods (Guan and Waliser, 2015; Eiras-

-- 20 Barca et al., 2016; Brands et al., 2016).
-The first AR occurred inon December of 2007, affecting mostly the Pacific North West region of the United States (Figure 1, a-d).
-Locally known as the "Great Coastal Gale", this event primarily impacted the western state of Washington and the associated flooding resulted in approximately \$680 million direct losses from three severely impacted counties in the state (Avelino, A. and Dall?erba, S., 2017; Dominguez et al., 2017) and 11 fatalities (NOAA, 2008).
-Formed from the remnants of the two typhoons Hagibis and Mitag, the event led to hurricane force warningswinds - 25 (Crout et al., 2008).
-The rapid -explosive- development of the cyclone (the central pressure fell more than $24 \cdot sin\varphi/sin(60^\circ)$ hPa in 24 hours, where $\varphi$ is the given latitude). is shown in Figure 1.a and Figure A3.
-The selected AR event was the third and most intense of a series of three storms, and led to extreme precipitation due to the strong linkage to the only Atmospheric River of the Gale (NOAA, 2008).
-The landfalling event and the resulting precipitation associated with the cyclone and the atmospheric river is shown in Figures 1.d and 3.d respectively.

-30 THIS PARAGRAPH HAS BEEN MOVED FROM RESULTS AND DISCUSSION FOLLOWING THE ADVICE OF RC2.
-The December 2007 AR in the Pacific developed from the mergermerging of a cold front, already undergoing wave development, and a faster moving low pressure system catching up from behind.
-Both systems had been in originoriginated from typhoons Hagibis and Mitag and already had a high water vapor content.
-The interaction between both resulted in an instant occlusion-like mechanism that leadled to the rapid deepening of the combined cyclone over the Pacific.
+- 15 Both events were very intense in terms of IVT and IWV, and are well detected by different methods (Guan and Waliser, 2015; Eiras-Barca et al., 2016; Brands et al., 2016).
+The first AR occurred on December of 2007, affecting mostly the Pacific North West region of the United States (Figure 1, a-d).
+Locally known as the "Great Coastal Gale", this event primarily impacted the western state of Washington and the associated flooding resulted in approximately \$680 million direct losses from three severely impacted counties in the state (Avelino, A. and Dall'erba, S., 2017; Dominguez et al., 2017) and 11 fatalities (NOAA, - 20 2008).
+Formed from the remnants of the two typhoons Hagibis and Mitag, the event led to hurricane force winds (Crout et al., 2008).
+The rapid -explosive- development of the cyclone (the central pressure fell more than $24 \cdot \sin\varphi/\sin(60^\circ)$ hPa in 24 hours, where $\varphi$ is the given latitude). is shown in Figure 1.a and Figure A1.
+The selected AR event was the third and most intense of a series of three storms, and led to extreme precipitation (NOAA, 2008).
+The landfalling event and the resulting precipitation is shown in Figures 1.d and 2.d respectively. - 25 The event developed from the merging of a cold front, already undergoing wave development, and a faster moving low pressure system catching up from behind.
+Both systems originated from the typhoons and already had a high water vapor content.
+The interaction between both resulted in an instant occlusion-like mechanism that led to the rapid deepening of the combined cyclone over the Pacific.